Where to Stay in Tarawa

 From budget-friendly hostels to luxury hotels, here's what's available.

-Best for: Mid-range travelers wanting predictable quality
+Best for: Business travelers and those wanting reliable amenities

-Best for: Independent travelers and those wanting local interaction
+Best for: Budget travelers and cultural experiences

 Booking Tips